BCAT: A Block Causal Transformer for PDE Foundation Models for Fluid Dynamics: Abstract

 \section{Abstract}

 We introduce BCAT, a PDE foundation model designed for autoregressive prediction of solutions to two dimensional fluid dynamics problems.
 Our approach uses a block causal transformer architecture to model next frame predictions, leveraging previous frames as contextual priors rather than relying solely on sub-frames or pixel-based inputs commonly used in image generation methods.
 This block causal framework more effectively captures the spatial dependencies inherent in nonlinear spatiotemporal dynamics and physical phenomena.
-In an ablation study, next frame prediction demonstrated a 2.9x accuracy improvement over next token prediction.
+In an ablation study, next frame prediction demonstrated a 3.5x accuracy improvement over next token prediction.
 BCAT is trained on a diverse range of fluid dynamics datasets, including incompressible and compressible Navier-Stokes equations across various geometries and parameter regimes, as well as the shallow-water equations.
 The model's performance was evaluated on 6 distinct downstream prediction tasks and tested on about 8K trajectories to measure robustness on a variety of fluid dynamics simulations.
-BCAT achieved an average relative error of 1.92\% across all evaluation tasks, outperforming prior approaches on standard benchmarks.
+BCAT achieved an average relative error of 1.18\% across all evaluation tasks, outperforming prior approaches on standard benchmarks.
+With fine-tuning on a turbulence dataset, we show that the method adapts to new settings with more than 40\% better accuracy over prior methods.

 \thefootnote